sagemath/sagewiki_to_gh-2022-10-10/combinat.md

 Sage-Combinat is a software project whose mission is: '''to improve the open source mathematical system [[http://www.sagemath.org/|Sage]] as an extensible toolbox for computer exploration in (algebraic) combinatorics, and foster code sharing between researchers in this area'''.

-In practice, Sage-combinat is a collection of experimental patches (i.e. extensions) on top of [[http://www.sagemath.org/|Sage]], developed by a community of researchers.
-The intent is that most of those patches get eventually integrated into Sage as soon as they are mature enough, with a typical short life-cycle of a few weeks.
+In practice, Sage-combinat is a collection of extensions on top of [[http://www.sagemath.org/|Sage]], developed by a community of researchers.
+The intent is that most of those extensions get eventually integrated into Sage as soon as they are mature enough, with a typical short life-cycle of a few weeks.
 In other words: just install Sage, and you will benefit from all the Sage-combinat development, except for the latest bleeding edge features.

 ----